-And then the magic of learning takes place: the creativity process and the boundless desire of human beings for knowledge develops.
-The comparison between peers is essential in learning in order to reach levels which, with solitary learning, it would be impossible to get.
+And then the magic of learning takes place: the creative process and the boundless desire of human beings for knowledge develops.
+The comparison between peers is essential in learning in order to reach levels that, with solitary learning, it would be impossible to get.

 Students create relationships during the lessons both with each other and with the teacher: a sort of mutual expectation is created that induces students to introduce themselves and follow the lessons live.

 This creates a sort of FOMO (fear of missing out), a sort of “anxiety” to stay in continuous contact with other people’s activities, and the fear of being excluded from rewarding events, experiences, or social contexts.
 This is one of the main reasons why Cohort-Based Courses have a completion rate of over 70%.

 Collaboration This can only happen through active learning, which takes place in a live group.
 The passive learning typical of pre-registered courses is not able to replicate this type of experience.